awpala/my-omscs-notes/cs-6290/05-predication.md

 <img src="./assets/05-012A.png" width="650">
 </center>

 Consider the code shown above.
 The branch designated by the first instruction (`BEQZ R1, Else`) is taken `50%` of the time.
-Given this information, the if conversion is better when the prediction accuracy is below what (i.e., *specify* a percentage), assuming a `30`-instruction misprediction penalty.
+Given this information, the if conversion is better when the prediction accuracy is below what (i.e., *specify* a percentage), assuming a `30`-instruction misprediction penalty?
   * `95%`

 ***Explanation***: